blockchain/My-Wallet-V3-Frontend/README.md

 ## Test

-You may need to install PhantomJS seperately:
+You may need to install PhantomJS seperately.
+On a Mac:

     brew install phantomjs